JuliaImages/juliaimages.github.io/docs/src/pkgs/index.md

 !!! tip
     For package developers, `Images.jl` is usually a large dependency to be included in the `deps` section of your `Project.toml`.
-Hence it is reccomended to add only `ImageCore` together with the exact sub-packages you need.
+Hence it is recommended to add only `ImageCore` together with the exact sub-packages you need.
 You can use `@which` to find out the exact package and file a method/function belongs to.

 JuliaImages is not a closed ecosystem; it works nicely with many other packages outside of JuliaImages.